 The Finance Director shall make a monthly report of all investment transactions to the city council.
-(RCW 35.39.032) [agrees to RCW]
+(RCW 35.39.032)

-Quarterly Reports. [necessary elements were missing]
+Quarterly Reports.

 The Finance Director shall prepare a quarterly investment report to City Manager and City Council that provides a summary of the current investment portfolio and the individual transactions executed to show holdings and activities during the reporting period conform to the investment policy.
 The report should include the following: